 But at The Bunker and the Hanoi Hilton, some sixteen plus rooms had been discovered.
 Beau was back on his feet but still a little shaky and dizzy from the blow to the head he had received from Talbert.
 They were studying the maps they'd procured from Harrington has well as the two maps found in Gino's quarters.
 There was definitely a continuation of the maps.

 However, these maps had a different flavor to the manner in which they were drawn.
 No doubt it was by a different architect.
 William came into the Ready Room with Ginger and Sharon in tow.
 Ginger saw it right off the bat.
 Knowing her hangars and all their crooks and crannies, she noticed a form with which she was familiar.

 "I've been wondering what that line was" she commented.
 Now I know.
 I believe there is a room directly under a portion of the hangar and is probably where they intended to load and arm the warheads.
 It wouldn't surprise me if there were an elevator or a jack system with which to raise the ordinance up into the belly of a plane."

 A thorough investigation was performed starting from the crack in the floor of the hangar.
 Since the floor had been poured in concrete, the men all figured the lines was merely a 'control' mark to prohibit the floor itself from what is called 'surface cracking.'
 It's a common practice in the concrete industry.

-Beau had x-rayed all the vertical surfaces of the Hanoi Hilton/Bunker facilities, but had never looked at the floor.
+Beau had x-rayed all the vertical surfaces of the Hanoi Hilton/Bunker facilities, but had never looked at the floor - or the ceiling.
 It was high time he did.